I worked offshore for about 2 ½ years after I finished high school. It was a memorable experience, but the second week out was most notable.

 I now had time to observe the fire.
 Flames were rising around 40 feet above the deck, which was 40 feet above the water.
 The strong southeast wind was keeping them away, but the burning condensate seemed to be drifting closer to the living quarters.
 The heat was oppressive, even though the wind and temperature should have been uncomfortably cool.

 As the large boat swung around, I could see the skipper at the back controls.
-As he backed, the swales would bring the stern high enough to see the propellers.
+As he backed, the waves would bring the stern high enough to see the propellers.
 As they broke the water, the engines would race.
 He carefully positioned the boat so we could climb aboard.
 We worked as a team.
 Between the monkey ropes, and mad scrambling, everyone was pulled on board.
 The skipper quickly pulled away from the platform.
 We were safe.

 We spent almost the rest of the night traveling between the platforms and closing valves.
-I was too new to be involved with this task, so I just helped the crew on and off the platforms or stared at the burning platform in the distance.
+I was too new to be involved with this task, so I just helped the crew on and off the platforms or stared at the burning production platform in the distance.
 The flames were slowly receding.
 By 1:00 am they were out.

 One of the crew said we were headed back to the living quarters.
 I must have looked like I didn’t believe what he said.
 He said I could go home, but if I did, I couldn’t come back.
 I weighed the options and decided to stay.
 If they weren’t afraid, then I wouldn’t be either, even if I was.
 I kept watching the platform as we returned.
 The generators were still supplying power, and lights.
 The gas stored in the pipes was enough to run for weeks.